pninci13/pninci13/README.md

-## Hi there, I'm Pedro, Welcome to my Profile =)
+## Hi there, I'm Pedro =)

-### I'm a Computer Engineering Student and Software Engineer!!
+### I'm a Computer Engineer
-⚡ I’m currently working on my final project for College, a music recommedation app<br />
+⚡ I’m currently working with Android development, for a financial institution.<br />
 ⚡ I have worked with Android, Java and Kotlin.
-And also Python for AI model training <br />
+And also Python for AI model training<br />

 <!-- [MY STATS] -->
 <div>